stanley-fork/WFGY/TensionUniverse/BlackHole/Q054_unique_games_conjecture.md

 * `val_alg(m)` close to `val_lo(m)` near 0,
 * small gap mismatch and small consistency mismatch for the chosen gap template.

-The tension principle is that attempts to design algorithms whose performance systematically crosses the UGC style gap will encounter growing `Tension_UG(m)` unless one also modifies the underlying hardness templates or assumptions.
+The tension principle is that attempts to design algorithms whose performance systematically crosses the UGC style gap will encounter growing `Tension_UG(m)` unless one also modifies the underlying hardness templates or assumptions inside `Enc_Q054`.

 ### 4.2 UGC as a low tension principle